Serving Personnel and Dependants

 Families of Service personnel often face a number of particular challenges due to the nature of Service life, such as separation from extended family, the remote location of many military bases and the absence of one parent at short notice and often for long periods.
 There are no definitive data on the numbers of dependants of serving armed forces personnel living in a particular area.
 Wiltshire Council, in its 2012 research report Military Population in Wiltshire and the South West, estimated from the MoD's Armed Forces Continuous Attitudinal Survey that for every serving member of the Forces there is approximately one spouse and/or child in Somerset.
 In 2012 that was estimated to be between 3,300 and 3,900 people, including 1,700 to 2,200 children.

 Central government pays a 'Pupil Premium', additional funding made to schools to raise attainment amongst disadvantaged pupils.
 This group includes children of servicemen and women.
-For the 2017/18 financial year a total of 1,773 children in Somerset were eligible for the Service Child Pupil Premium.
+For the 2019/20 financial year a total of 1,794 children in Somerset were eligible for the Service Child Pupil Premium, to a total value of £538,200.

 Action research on the presence and needs of the Armed Forces Community in the South West of England report – a report commissioned by councils in the South West of England to enhance understanding of the presence and needs of the local Armed Forces Community (AFC) in the region.